-Prague, Czech Republic – Forget Prague.
+Prague, Czech Republic – Forget the capital city of Prague.
 Forget Brno.
-The best place to live in the Czech Republic lies somewhere in between.
+The best region to live in the Czech Republic lies somewhere in between.

 For the third time, the east Bohemian region of Hradec Králové has been named as the best region to live in the Czech Republic, according to the 2019 edition of the Misto Pro Zivot (Place for Life) project.

-The result stems from an annual survey that ranks the Czech Republic’s 14 regions according to their quality of life, taking into account a wide range of factors like the quality of education, healthcare, infrastructure and social services, and polling a representative panel of over 1.200 respondents all over the country.
+The result stems from an annual survey that ranks the Czech Republic’s 14 regions according to their quality of life.
+The study takes into account a wide range of factors, such as the quality of education, healthcare, infrastructure and social services, and polling a representative panel of over 1.200 respondents all over the country.